cython/cython/docs/language_basics.rst

 C functions are defined using the new :keyword:`cdef` statement.
 They take either Python objects or C values as parameters, and can return either Python objects or C values.

 Within a Cython module, Python functions and C functions can call each other freely, but only Python functions can be called from outside the module by interpreted Python code.
 So, any functions that you want to "export" from your Cython module must be declared as Python functions using def.
+There is also a hybrid function, called :keyword:`cpdef`.
+A :keyword:`cpdef` can be called from anywhere, but uses the faster C calling conventions when being called from other Cython code.

 Parameters of either type of function can be declared to have C data types, using normal C declaration syntax.
 For example,::